-- 1: Looked after Catholic children (children in care) or looked after children in the care of Catholic families (in which case, proof of baptism in the Catholic Church of at least one of the carers will be required), and previously looked after Catholic children who have been adopted or who have become the subject of a residence or guardianship order; - 2: Baptised Catholic children who will have a sibling attending St Vincent's Catholic Primary School at the beginning of their first term; - 3: Other baptised Catholic children.

-Within categories 1-3, proof of baptism in or evidence of reception into the Catholic Church will be required.
-Applications will be ranked according to the frequency of attendance at Mass as shown on the Supplementary Form; with those attending most frequently being accorded priority and verified by the Parish Priest for the previous 12 month period.
+- 1. Looked after Catholic children (children in care) or looked after children in the care of Catholic families, in which case, proof of baptism in the Catholic Church of at least one of the carers will be required. - 2.
+Baptised Catholic children who will have a sibling attending St Vincent's Catholic Primary School at the beginning of their first term. - 3.
+Other Baptised Catholic children. - Within categories 1-3, proof of baptism in the Catholic Church will be required.
+Applications will be ranked in the order shown on the Supplementary Form Highest priority to those who attend Mass weekly, then most weeks, then at least once a month, etc, as verified by the Parish Priest for the previous 12 month period - 4.
+Non-Catholic looked after children (children in care). - 5.
+Non-Catholic children who will have a sibling attending St Vincent's Catholic Primary School at the beginning of their first term. - 6.
+Other non-Catholic children.